Hello Friends! Here is a classic with a holiday twist: Halloween Rice Krispie Treats with a delicious choc peanut butter

 What is a Scotcheroo?

 Peanut Butter Rice Krispie Bars are also called Scotcheroos.
-They are a dessert bar with a Rice Krispie, peanut butter bottom, and a creamy chocolate butterscotch topping.
+They are a dessert bar with a Kellogg’s Rice Krispie peanut butter bottom and a creamy chocolate butterscotch topping.

 They’re called a variety of names, such as K-bars, Rice Krispie Treats, and Scotcheroos, but one thing is consistent: they are seriously delicious.
 Try to just have one!

-In this recipe, the bars are slightly thicker than my Peanut Butter Rice Krispie Bars Recipe but otherwise very similar.
+In this recipe, the bars are slightly thicker than my Choc Peanut Butter Rice Krispie Bars Recipe but otherwise very similar.

-With my shortcut icing method, these have only seven ingredients and take less than an hour including decorating time.
+With my shortcut icing method, these have only seven ingredients and take less than an hour, including decorating time.

 I used white Betty Crocker Cookie Icing (affiliate link) for the piping, but a homemade frosting would work the same.

 Halloween Rice Krispie Treats Ingredients

 Here’s what you’ll need.
-Affiliate link in blue.
+Affiliate link in color.

 Karo Light Corn Syrup